janakmshah/microfeatures-guidelines/README.md

 - Each project is different so are the needs.
 With the ideas in the manifesto, and your needs, you should figure out what might work out for you.
 - Since everything this architecture depends on is evolving *(tools, languages, concepts)*, the manifesto might get outdated very quickly.
 If that happens, don't hesitate to open a PR and contribute with keeping this manifesto up to date.

+## Core principle 🐝

+Developers should be able to **build, test and try** their features fast, with independence of the main app.

 ## What is a µFeature 📱
+A µFeature represents an application feature and is a combination of the following 4 targets *(referring with target to a Xcode target)*:

+- **Source:** Contains the feature source code *(Swift, Objective-C, C++, React Native...)* and its resources *(images, fonts, storyboards, xibs)*.
+- **Tests:** Contains the feature unit and integration tests.
+- **Testing:** Provides testing data that can be used for the tests and from the example app.
+It also provide mocks for uFeature classes and protocols that can be used by other features as we'll see later.
+- **Example:** Contains an example app that developers can use to try out the feature under certain conditions *(different languages, screen sizes, settings)*.

+The diagram below shows the 4 targets and the dependencies between them:

+## Layers

 ## Dependencies ⚙️

 ## Resources 📚